linuxgurugamer/Mk2.5_Spaceplane_Parts/README.md

 # Mk2.5_Spaceplane_Parts
 This is a parts pack of 2.5m spaceplane parts with a flat bottom, possessing a bit of aerodynamic lift.

+The current masses of the tanks is set to a mostly-stock standard ratio of 1/8 the mass of the fuel.

+There is an optional patch in the Extras directory, which uses a more precise calculation based on the tank size.
+The numbers in the patch are slightly higher, but more realistic.

 Parts:

 Cockpit